 Full bodysuits are not permitted inside of Great American Ball Park.
-Any covering over the face and head needs to be removed before entry is permitted.
-It may not be put back on once inside the ballpark.
+It must be removed prior to entry and it may not be put back on once inside the ballpark.

 BOONE COUNTY BOURBON PRESS CLUB

 Great American Ball Park’s newest premium experience debuts in 2021: The Boone County Bourbon Press Club.
 Created in the footprint of the former Press Box, the exclusive bourbon-themed club will provide guests with unparalleled views of the action as they enjoy first-class dining and amenities.
-The Press Club is an all-inclusive ticket, climate-controlled, and sold only on season ticket plans.
+The Press Club is an all-inclusive ticket, climate-controlled, and offered primarily on season ticket plans.